yarcat/playground/login-server/README.md

 Application `login-server` is a test app demonstrating a signup/login server.
 The server uses JWT.

-My intention is to see whether a custom lightweight server will be enough for my usecase.
+My intention is to see how fast it's possible to builda custom lightweight server.
+The server requires some polish, type extraction, etc. Making it nice wasn't a part of the effort.

 ## Next